Chart Color Schemes

 Tarrawanna displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Tarrawanna, as evaluated at the latest Census, comprised 62.8% houses and 37.2% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Tarrawanna was 40.6%, with mortgaged dwellings at 28.2% and rented at 31.2%.
-The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Tarrawanna was $340, compared to Non-Metro NSW's $330.
-Nationally, Tarrawanna's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.
+In Tarrawanna, as per the latest Census data, 62.8% of dwellings were houses while 37.2% were other types such as semi-detached homes, apartments and 'other' dwellings.
+This contrasts with Regional NSW's dwelling composition of 82.6% houses and 17.4% other dwellings.
+Home ownership in Tarrawanna stood at 40.6%, similar to Regional NSW's figure.
+The remaining dwellings were either mortgaged (28.2%) or rented (31.2%).
+The median monthly mortgage repayment in the area was $2,167, higher than Regional NSW's average of $1,733.
+Median weekly rent in Tarrawanna was recorded at $340, compared to Regional NSW's $330.
+Nationally, Tarrawanna's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing